 What is the issue?

-The translation in the ESV above gives a power indication of how profound this passage is in emphasizing the message of humility and obedience – having the same mind that Christ had.
-The issue is that imbedded within this passage is a traditional twisting of scripture to forward the doctrine of incarnation.
+The translation in the ESV above gives a powerful indication of how profound this passage is in emphasizing the message of humility and obedience—having the same mind that Christ had.
+The issue is that embedded within this passage is a traditional twisting of scripture to forward the doctrine of the incarnation.
 The principal issue is Phil 2:6-7 which is deceptively translated to infer Jesus first was in the form of God and then became a man.
 This is not at all what the Greek says.

 A look at the ESV-Greek Interlinear